Code of Conduct

 - Formalizing Generics for Pony

-If you are interested in having a real time conversation about Pony, you have two options:
+If you are interested in having a real time conversation about Pony, check out the Pony community Zulip.

-If you are a Pony user looking for assistance or to discuss writing Pony code, you’ll want to join the Users’ mailing list.
+If you are a Pony user looking for assistance or to discuss writing Pony code, you’ll want to join the beginner help stream in our Zulip community.

-If you are looking to contribute to Pony, you’ll want to join the Developers’ mailing list.
+If you are looking to contribute to Pony, you’ll want to join the contribute to Pony stream in our Zulip community.

-If you are interested in finding out when our Virtual Users’ Group is meeting or when new videos are posted, you should join the Virtual Users’ Group mailing list.
+If you are interested in finding out when our Virtual Users’ Group is meeting or when new videos are posted, you should join announce stream in our Zulip community.

-We currently know of 3 User Groups.
+We currently know of 1 User Group.
 We also have a Virtual Users’ Group which didn’t meet in quite some time now.
 In general, it meets about once a month via Zoom.
 If you would be interested, join and drop us a line, we would be happy to revive that tradition.
 Videos of past presentations are available.

-If you’d like to attend an in-person meetup, sign up for the mailing list or join the meetup group to be informed the next time a meeting is occuring:
+If you’d like to attend an in-person meetup, sign up for the mailing list or join the meetup group to be informed the next time a meeting is occurring:

 We run a yearly community survey to find out what the Pony community currently looks like.
 So far, “yearly” means “once”.
 If you are interested in learning a bit more about the community you’ll be joining, check out the 2016 State of the Stable community survey